syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% endtabs %}

-IPresentation instance has a slide collection that represents the individual slides present within PowerPoint presentation.
+IPresentation instance has a slide collection that represents the individual slides present within PowerPoint Presentation.
 A slide may contain textual and other graphics contents like shapes, images, charts etc.

-The following code example demonstrates how to add a blank slide to a PowerPoint presentation.
+The following code example demonstrates how to add a blank slide to a PowerPoint Presentation.

 {% tabs %}

 {% highlight c# %}

-//Adds a slide to the PowerPoint presentation
+//Adds a slide to the PowerPoint Presentation

 ISlide firstSlide = presentation.Slides.Add(SlideLayoutType.Blank);